EcoJulia/Diversity.jl/README.md

 ## richness() - Calculate species richness of populations
 ##
 ## Calculates (species) richness of a series of columns representing
-## independent community counts, which is diversity at q = 0
+## independent subcommunity counts, which is diversity at q = 0
 ##
 ## Arguments:
 ## - proportions - population proportions
 ##
 ## Returns:
-## - diversities of sub-communities
+## - diversities of subcommunities
 function richness(proportions)

 ## shannon() - Calculate shannon entropy of populations
 ##
 ## Calculates shannon entropy of a series of columns representing
-## independent community counts, which is log(diversity) at q = 1
+## independent subcommunity counts, which is log(diversity) at q = 1
 ##
 ## Arguments:
 ## - proportions - population proportions
 ##
 ## Returns:
-## - entropies of sub-communities
+## - entropies of subcommunities
 function shannon(proportions)

 ## simpson() - Calculate Simpson's index
 ##
 ## Calculates Simpson's index of a series of columns representing
-## independent community counts, which is 1 / diversity (or
+## independent subcommunity counts, which is 1 / diversity (or
 ## concentration) at q = 2
 ##
 ## Arguments:
 ## - proportions - population proportions
 ##
 ## Returns:
-## - concentrations of sub-communities
+## - concentrations of subcommunities
 function simpson(proportions)

 ## jaccard() - Calculate Jaccard index
 ##
 ## Calculates Jaccard index (Jaccard similarity coefficient) of two
-## columns representing independent community counts, which is
+## columns representing independent subcommunity counts, which is
 ## A(proportions, 0) / G(proportions, 0) - 1
 ##
 ## Arguments: